aiven/devportal/docs/products/postgresql/howto/setup-logical-replication.rst

 Set up the replication
 ----------------------

-To create a logical replication, there is no need to install any extensions on the source cluster, but requires a superuser account.
+To create a logical replication, there is no need to install any extensions on the source cluster, but a superuser account is required.

 ..
 Tip::
     The ``aiven_extras`` extension enables the creation of a publish/subscribe-style logical replication without a superuser account, and it is preinstalled on Aiven PostgreSQL servers.
 For more info on ``aiven_extras`` check the dedicated `GitHub repository <https://github.com/aiven/aiven-extras>`_.
 The following example will assume ``aiven_extras`` extension is not available in the source PostgreSQL database.